This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 I know you’ll enjoy baking this homemade granola bar recipe for a lower-calorie snack!
 It’s one of my favorite snack recipes along with homemade banana pudding and chocolate chia pudding recipe.

-Why You Will Love This Protein Granola Bar Recipe
+Why You Will Love This Granola Bar Recipe for Weight Loss

 • Higher Protein with Healthy Fat: This recipe adds protein powder to give the homemade granola bars a protein boost.
 Each bar has 8 grams of protein!
 And the bar only has 7 grams of fat with only 2 grams of saturated fat (less ideal fat).